sosy-lab/cpachecker/INSTALL.md

 Install CPAchecker -- Source
 ----------------------------

-1. Install a Java SDK which is Java 8 compatible (e.g., Oracle JDK, OpenJDK).
+1. Install a Java SDK which is Java 11 compatible (later versions are also fine) (e.g., Oracle JDK, OpenJDK).
    Cf. http://java.oracle.com/ or install a package from your distribution.
-   (Ubuntu: `sudo apt-get install openjdk-8-jdk`)
+   (Ubuntu: `sudo apt-get install openjdk-11-jdk`)
-   If you have multiple JDKs installed, make sure that the commands `java` and `javac` call the respective Java 8 binaries, so put them in your PATH or change the system-wide default JDK.
+   If you have multiple JDKs installed, make sure that the commands `java` and `javac` call the respective Java 11 binaries (or a later version), so put them in your PATH or change the system-wide default JDK.
    (Ubuntu: `sudo update-alternatives --config java; sudo update-alternatives --config javac`)

-2. Install `ant` (anything since version 1.7 should be ok).
+2. Install `ant` (version 1.9.9 or later is recommended).
    (Ubuntu: `sudo apt-get install ant`)

 3. Install Subversion.